aspose-pdf/Aspose.PDF-API-References-Tutorials/out/net/programming-with-tables/set-border/_index.md

 Console.WriteLine("\nBorder setup successfully.\nFile saved at " + dataDir);
 ```

-### Example source code for Set Border using Aspose.Words for .NET
+### Example source code for Set Border using Aspose.PDF for .NET

 ```csharp
 // The path to the documents directory.